samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 }
 ```

-There’s some helpful metadata about the experiment embedded under “experiment” and “experimentId” (this corresponds to the experiment’s flag key) for your convenience.
-In your frontend, you’ll use two fields: “meta,” and “variationsCollection.”
-In summary, you’ll be using Amplitude Experiment in your front end to get the variation for the user in your application.
-Then, you’ll check against the meta dictionary to see what the associated Contentful entry ID is for this particular variant.
-Then, in `variationsCollection` you can iterate through the array of linked entries, and find the entry with the ID you found in the `meta` dictionary.

-Here is a code example in React and Typescript:
+The `experiment` object contains helpful metadata about the experiment.
+To render the front end and include the experiment, use the `meta` and `variationsCollection` objects.
+Amplitude Experiment delivers the variant identifier, and matches it to an option in the `meta` object.
+After the variant is set, you can:

+- Iterate through items in the `variationsCollection` object to show the variation with the matching ID.
+- Make a direct call to Contentful with the variant ID to avoid searching through the array.

+For more information, see the following React / Typescript example:

 ```typescript
 import { Experiment } from '@amplitude/experiment-js-client';